Hackers News Hackers News

 Email Attachment (Source – Point Wild)

-The PowerShell loader applies multiple layers of obfuscation to rebuild the payload in memory.
+The downloaded PowerShell loader employs multiple layers of obfuscation to reconstruct the payload directly in memory.

 Encrypted Data in ps1 file (Source - Point Wild)